Army Nuclear Power Program

-The Army Nuclear Power Program (ANPP) was a program of the United States Army to develop small pressurized water and boiling water nuclear power reactors to generate electrical and space-heating energy primarily at remote, relatively inaccessible sites.
-The ANPP had several accomplishments, but ultimately it was considered to be "a solution in search of a problem."
+The Army Nuclear Power Program (ANPP) was a program of the United States Army to develop small nuclear reactors to generate electrical and space-heating energy primarily at remote, relatively inaccessible sites.
+The ANPP tried both pressurized water reactors and boiling water reactors, and had several accomplishments, but ultimately it was considered to be "a solution in search of a problem."
 The U.S. Army Engineer Reactors Group managed this program and it was headquartered at Fort Belvoir, Virginia.
 The program began in 1954 as the Army Reactors Branch and had effectively terminated by about 1977, with the last class of NPP operators graduating in 1977.
 Work continued for some time thereafter either for decommissioning of the plants or placing them into SAFSTOR (long term storage and monitoring before decommissioning).
 The current development of small modular reactors has led to a renewed interest in military applications, e.g. in Project Pele.

 Background

 There was interest in the possible application of nuclear power to land-based military needs as early as 1952.
 A memo from the Secretary of Defense, dated 10 February 1954, assigned the Army the responsibility for "developing nuclear power plants to supply heat and electricity at remote and relatively inaccessible military installations."
 The Secretary of the Army established the Army Nuclear Power Program and assigned it to the Corps of Engineers.

 The Atomic Energy Act of 1954 made the Atomic Energy Commission (AEC) responsible for R&D in the nuclear field, so that the ANPP then became a joint interagency 'activity' of the Department of the Army (DA) and the AEC.
 When the Atomic Energy Act was revised in 1954, Paragraph 91b authorized the Department of Defense to obtain special nuclear material for use in defense utilization facilities.
-The focus of the Army Nuclear Power Program was on power production facilities while the Naval Reactors Program concentrated on nuclear propulsion for submarines and ships.
-On 9 April 1954 the Chief of Engineers established the US Army Engineer Reactors Group to perform the missions assigned by DA.
+The focus of the Army Nuclear Power Program was on power production facilities, while the Naval Reactors Program concentrated on nuclear propulsion for submarines and ships.
+On 9 April 1954, the Chief of Engineers established the US Army Engineer Reactors Group to perform the missions assigned by DA.
 Essentially, these missions were to: